 - There are no up-front funding fees.
 What you put down will go toward the equity with no added fees for the loan.

 - Borrowers can buy the mortgage insurance outright or do LPMI (Lender Paid Mortgage Insurance) which means lenders uses the rate to pay for it themselves instead.

 - Mortgage Insurance will automatically drop-off once 78% loan to value is reached, regardless of the initial down payment.

 - Conventional loans offer a first time home buyer program that requires only 3% down, and if you qualify for the My Community or Home Possible programs, then the mortgage insurance rate is also going to be lower.

 - Conventional loans allow for second home (10% down) and investment property (20% down) purchases.

-- Conventional loans are more particular about credit scores, debt to income ratios and down-payment amount.
+- Conventional loans are more particular about credit scores, debt-to-income ratios, and down-payment amounts.
 These parameters drive rates and terms.

 - Conventional loans tend to have more strict underwriting guidelines.

 - Conventional loans allow gift money OR non-owner occupant co-borrowers, but not both at the same time.

 To qualify for a Conventional Loan, you typically need a credit score of 620 or higher, a stable income, and a down payment of at least 3%.
 You will also need to provide proof of employment and income, as well as documentation of your assets and debts.